yaswanthteja/Complete_Python/01_Introduction/04_Internal_working_of_python.md

 The PVM now interprets and executes the bytecode:

 * **Instruction Execution** : The PVM reads each bytecode instruction and executes it.
 Each instruction corresponds to a specific operation, like loading a value, performing arithmetic, or calling a function.
-* **Memory Management** : Manages allocation and deallocation of memory for variables and objects. **Memory Management in Python** :
+* #### **Memory Management** : Manages allocation and deallocation of memory for variables and objects.

+  ### **Memory Management in Python** :

-  1. **Reference Counting** : Python keeps track of how many references there are to an object in memory.
-When the reference count drops to zero, the memory occupied by the object can be reclaimed.
+  1. **Reference Counting : Python keeps track of how many references there are to an object in memory.When the reference count drops to zero, the memory occupied by the object can be reclaimed.**
-  2. **Object Allocation** : Python objects (like integers, strings, lists) are created in memory when the code is run.
+  2. **Object Allocation : Python objects (like integers, strings, lists) are created in memory when the code is run.**
-  3. **Garbage Collection** : Python has a garbage collector that helps manage memory by deallocating memory that is no longer in use (i.e., objects with a reference count of zero).
+  3. **Garbage Collection : Python has a garbage collector that helps manage memory by deallocating memory that is no longer in use (i.e., objects with a reference count of zero).**
-  4. **Memory Pooling** : Python uses pools of memory to allocate small objects more efficiently.
-This pooling helps reduce the overhead of frequently allocating and deallocating small chunks of memory.
+  4. **Memory Pooling : Python uses pools of memory to allocate small objects more efficiently.
+This pooling helps reduce the overhead of frequently allocating and deallocating small chunks of memory.**
-  5. **Memory Optimization** : Python applies various optimizations to minimize memory usage, such as:
+  5. **Memory Optimization : Python applies various optimizations to minimize memory usage, such as:**

-     * The PVM performs various runtime optimizations to improve efficiency, such as just-in-time (JIT) compilation in some implementations (like PyPy).
+     * **The PVM performs various runtime optimizations to improve efficiency, such as just-in-time (JIT) compilation in some implementations (like PyPy).**
-     * Reusing small integers and interned strings.
+     * **Reusing small integers and interned strings.**
-     * Efficiently managing data structures (e.g., tuples, lists, dictionaries).
+     * **Efficiently managing data structures (e.g., tuples, lists, dictionaries).**

      Examples :